pacoispaco/paulcohen.se/content/blog/thrush-migration-over-central-stockholm.md

 know I should have better things to do, but this is fun.
 Bear with me!
 This summer I bought a small [Sony PCM A10](https://www.sony.co.uk/electronics/voice-recorders/pcm-a10) recorder, which I think is an excellent lightweight recorder, to have with me in the field.
-In mid July I stared to leave it outside my window over the night, recording for the entire night.
+In mid July I started to leave it outside my window over the night, recording for the entire night.
 I have been doing it regularly every 2 to 4 nights, since then.